 Equipped with the best hats and scarves, we trekked through the snow that was barely a skiff in some places and knee-deep in others.
 Ajay and Jacob, true to their exploratory nature, had no problem with anything we asked them to do, from running through the snow to perching on the edge of a precarious ice shelf near a freezing cold river.

 Ajay and Jacob, thank you for agreeing to every crazy thing we suggested and for an all-around enjoyable day.
-We can’t wait for your party in October!
+We can’t wait to see you again at your wedding in October!